 Sun Also Rises by Ernest Hemingway: “First appeared in 1926, and yet it's as fresh and clean and fine as it ever was, maybe finer.” - Amazon.com

-Michelin Map : Southern Spain’s Andalucia: This a the map for Spain’s South, Andalucia.
+Michelin Map : Southern Spain's Andalucia: This is the map for Spain's South, Andalucia.

 Tales of the Alhambra by Washington Irving: “Tales of the Alhambra, which is Washington Irving's dreamlike description of Spain's Granada and the beautiful Moorish castle, remains one of the most entertaining travelogues ever written.” - Amazon.com